 The most significant difference is that handwriting that test case could easily take days, even weeks.
-But with record-and-playback approach, the very same functionality gets recorded, tested and played back in minutes.
-And can be even ran on hundreds of devices simultaneously.
+But with a record-and-playback approach, the very same functionality gets recorded, tested and played back in minutes and can be even run on hundreds of devices simultaneously.

 3. Automatic Test Exercisers

-Here at Testdroid team we’ve experienced how profoundly even automatic test exerciser can change otherwise so tedious testing eﬀort to easy, instant result-driven testing with improved workﬂow and sophisticated monitoring capabilities.
-This type of automatic test exercise – like Testdroid Cloud’s App Crawler – gives you an instant way to do smoke and sanity testing on your mobile app.
+Here at Bitbar, we’ve experienced how profoundly even automatic test exerciser can change otherwise so tedious testing eﬀort to easy, instant result-driven testing with improved workﬂow and sophisticated monitoring capabilities.
+This type of automatic test exercise – like Bitbar Testing’s Appcrawler – gives you an instant way to do smoke and sanity testing on your mobile app.
 No tests, configurations or setups are required, but just your application uploaded and results will be delivered to you in minutes.

-If you are familiar with the concept of Web crawling, the Testdroid App Crawler does pretty much the same thing for mobile application that Web crawling does for World Wide Web.
+If you are familiar with the concept of Web crawling, the Bitbar Appcrawler does pretty much the same thing for a mobile application that Web crawling does for World Wide Web.
 In a nutshell, the App Crawler is an intelligent application crawler that executes application systematically by traversing through each of the views in the Android view hierarchy, taking screenshots, and recording performance data as the crawler progresses through each view.

 Happy (automated) Testing!